 - Flat Surface or sorting mats to lay out the flowers

 Color cards can be created by folding construction paper into small rectangles.
+Or simply use crayons to color a note card.
 Using color cards is optional, but a fun way to solidify color sorting.

 1. Sorting Flowers By Main Color

 One way to do this activity is to ask your child or children what color is the flower.
-Children can pick one up and hold it in their little hands to get a closer look.
+Children can pick one up and hold it to get a closer look.

 By picking up and placing the flowers, toddlers are practicing fine motor skills.
 Some stems are very thin and require concentration to pick them up and place them.

 Toddler's can have difficulty grasping different objects.
 Grasping and placing flowers gives them practice manipulating everyday objects.

 If doing this with a young child, each activity may only last a few minutes.
 If they loose interest, it is okay to move on to something else!

 Sort by color tone not just by color.
 Have children arrange the flowers found within each color from lightest to darkest or darkest to lightest.

 Practicing tone is a great way to integrate classification skills with children.
 Observing and coming up with their own classification system is a great way to practice critical thinking skills.

 Kids are always most invested if they are the ones to come up with the classification system.
 Once they sort them, let them explain why they placed different flowers within each group.